 2.2 Cool down with air con

 Achieving and maintaining a constant, cool room temperature can make a dramatic improvement in the quality of sleep for a lot of people.
-But when you are overheating while sleeping, consistency is key.
+But when your body overheats while sleeping, consistency of room temperature is key.
 You don’t want to keep it too cool, or you’re going to wake up at some point throughout the night feeling chilly.
 That’s because any significant shift is felt on the skin.
 That’s what wakes you up, interrupting an otherwise decent sleep.

 Individual room thermostats and central air-conditioning may be the best available option for controlling your indoor comfort levels when it’s hot and sticky outside.